 Learning Management Systems (LMS) are a seemingly unavoidable part of the online education landscape.
-For most users, they are a necessary evil and the less they have to do with them the better.
+For some users, they are a necessary evil and the less they have to do with them the better.
 Despite the prevailing low opinions the LMS does actually perform a range of administrative tasks well.
 They house course materials, results, assessment information and provide an avenue for staff and students to communicate with each other.

 Louis CK performs a comedy skit which on the miracle of cell phones and flying and human apathy.
 In the bit, he talks about the magic that allows messages to be passed through this tiny little piece of technology, into the sky, and then beamed back down into another person’s little piece of technology.That is some kind of wizardry when you think about it.

-- How easy is the learning management system to use?
+- How easy is the LMS to use?

 - What does the LMS look like?

 How easy is the learning management system to use?

 The functionality, or ease of use of any system is a fascinating topic.
 User experience (UX) and user interface (UI) design explore how the layout and usability of software and hardware influence user’s productivity and feelings towards said software and hardware.
 There is a mountain of research and publications on these topics which I won’t delve into here but for this post, it is suffice to say that this stuff is really important!
 How a user feels about a product goes a long way to determining their levels of satisfaction and will play a role in their level of engagement with the product too.

 The most common refrain I hear from staff who interact with a LMS is “It’s not worth my time using this tool because X”.
 Generally the X is “it’s too difficult”, “it’s too laborious” or “it’s too annoying”.
 These are all responses that stem from a poor user experience and/or interface design.